liflab/petitpoucet/Readme.md

 Petit Poucet: a general purpose explainability library
 ======================================================

+*Explainability* is the process of linking part of the inputs given to a calculation to its output, in such a way that the selected inputs somehow "cause" the result. *Petit Poucet* is a fully-functioning Java library allowing users to create their own complex functions by composing built-in primitives, and that can automatically produce an explanation for any result computed by these functions on a given input.

 The theory behind Petit Poucet, along with a short description of the library, have been published in this research paper: